 If you have applied for funding and have not heard anything it is worth checking with the Student Loans Company.

-Your online welcome timetable (available from 21 January), gives details of the dates, times and venues for the introductory meeting(s) that you must attend.
+Your online welcome timetable, gives details of the dates, times and venues for the introductory meeting(s) that you must attend.
 You’ll be able to

 The name of the course you are joining is set out in your email of admission.
 If you are unable to access your online welcome timetables get in touch and our Welcome team can help assist in resolving this for you.

 Before your course starts, we will ask you to upload a photo which we will use to create your ID card - please see the section on pre-enrolment for details of how to do this.
 You will receive your ID card when you enrol.

 Please keep your ID card with you at all times while at the University.

 You can visit any Student Hub in any location where our staff will be happy to help assist you.
 The Student Hub is the place to go for any query related to your studies or your time at the University and is also the gateway to the wealth of other support services offered in the University, such as Student Services, Finance, learning support services.